sabs21/forge-mod-dev-docker/README.md

 5. Windows 10/11
 6. 4 GB of free space
 ### Optional
 1. If using your own repository, you must [setup connecting with SSH through GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+Make sure to start the SSH agent via `ssh-agent -s` if working in the VS Code terminal.
 ## Steps
 1. Install all requirements.
 2. Clone this repo.